bryantheastronaut/render-props-context/README.md

 ## A Shopping Cart example

 In this example, we will make a small shop.
-There will be a component we will use the above pattern for to fetch data and show a spinner.
-We may even use the new React Context API to create a global store and persist the data across the app!
+Perhaps we are selling silly hats?
+There will be a component we will use the above pattern for to fetch data and set our loading state.

 Thinking through this application, we will need a front page which contains all the items in our store.
 Seeing as we are just getting this store off the ground, there will only be 4 items in this store.
-Perhaps we are selling silly hats.

 Clicking on one of these items should open up a details modal.
-This could contain details of each hat, and a button to add to your cart.
+This could contain details of each hat, and maybe a picture.

-Our cart will just be a context store we create, which will be a great intro to the new context API as well as handle our state management.

 Finally, we will need a wrapper component which will fetch our data for us from our server We wont be using real data in this example, we can get away with promises and timeouts to show how it will work.
 You can swap these calls out with network calls if you'd like :)